 We raise both layers and broilers which are used to supply The Loft Restaurant with eggs and meat.

 How to experience our farm

-- The public is always welcome at our evening milking, which typically takes place from 5:30-6:30pm (subject to change based on seasonality).
+- The public is always welcome at our evening milking, which typically takes place at 6pm (subject to change based on seasonality).
 Just stop by the Farm Store to check in before heading to the milking parlor!

 - Take our self-guided Farm & Nature Walk.

 - Schedule a private, guided group tour for a more in-depth encounter.